 3. WHO CAN ASSIST OUR FAMILY WITH ENGLISH?

 In addition, the Literacy Coalition of Palm Beach County offers homework-assistance programs, mostly for non-English speakers.
-One of them is Village Readers Family Education Program, says Megan Richards, director of education and family literacy for the Literacy Coalition.
+One of them is Village Readers Family Education program, says Megan Richards Bob, director of Education and Family Literacy for the Literacy Coalition.

-Parents attend evening classes to improve their English skills while their children participate in educational enrichment activities.
+Parents attend evening classes in Delray Beach to improve their English skills while their children participate in educational enrichment activities.
 It’s during the afternoon and evening enrichment time that community volunteers provide homework help, she says.

 Students whose parents participate in the Village Readers program say it has been a huge help.

-“Help with my homework helps me with my grades because when I get an A on my homework, I understand it," says Rodensky, a Boynton Beach sixth-grader who attends Village Academy in Delray Beach.
+“Help with my homework helps me with my grades because when I get an A on my homework, I understand it," Rodensky said when he attended sixth grade at Village Academy.

-• Diana Fedderman, director of Secondary Education, School District of Palm Beach County
+• Diana Fedderman, assistant superintendent of Teaching and Learning, School District of Palm Beach County

 • Debbie Battles, former director of Elementary Education, School District of Palm Beach County

-• Matt Selby, youth engagement librarian, Palm Beach County Library System
+• Matt Selby, former Youth Engagement librarian, Palm Beach County Library System

-• Megan Richards, director of Education and Family, Literacy Coalition of Palm Beach County
+• Megan Richards, director of Education and Family Literacy, Literacy Coalition of Palm Beach County